Maurice George Bisset: In popular culture

 Welsh actor Aneurin Barnard played Bisset in the 2015 BBC2 television film The Scandalous Lady W, based upon Hallie Rubenhold's book Lady Worsley's Whim.

 The site of the manor house of Knighton Gorges has become famous as a supposedly haunted place and many unfounded stories have grown up concerning its history and demise.
 One of the latter is that Bisset himself demolished his house "out of spite because his daughter was marrying a clergyman, against his wishes, and he therefore prevented her from ever owning the manor".
-However in his will, dated 1818, he provides generously for his two daughters and makes no mention of any intention to disinherit either.
-"The stories of Knighton Gorges's destruction often end with Bisset dying alone and miserable in a cottage on the property", which is entirely unfounded as he died at Lessendrum in Scotland, as is stated on his monument in Lessendrum Church, still married to his long-term wife of 34 years Harriat, whom he calls in his will "my dear wife" and provides for generously.
+However, in his will, dated 1818, he provides generously for his two daughters and makes no mention of any intention to disinherit either.
+The stories often end with Bisset dying unhappily and alone in a cottage in the grounds of Knighton Gorges, but he died at Lessendrum in Scotland, as is stated on his monument in Lessendrum Church, still married to his long-term wife of 34 years Harriat, whom he calls in his will "my dear wife" and provides for generously.
 In his will he bequeathed to his wife Harriet "my manor of Shepton Mallet, Somerset, held on lease from the Duchy of Cornwall, in lieu of any annuity or rights of dower and hope she will give it at her death to our two daughters".